megicalcompany/megical-easyaccess-example-android/README.md

 )
 ```

-### Handle login data:
+#### Handle login data:

-If Megical Easy Access app is installed you can open `loginData.appLink` directly
+`loginData.appLink` can be used to open Megical Easy Access if it is installed on device.
-else app needs to show loginCode and/or login qr-code.
+If it is not installed, app should show loginCode and/or appLink qr-code.
 ```
 private fun handleLoginData(loginData: LoginData) {
     val intent = Intent(Intent.ACTION_VIEW, loginData.appLink)